LWC000316/Nvidia-AI-Specialist-Cirtification/README.md

 ---
 ## Opening background information
 ```
-Modern society is developing in such a way that efficiency and safety are emphasized, as traffic environments
-are becoming more complex and featuressuch as autonomous driving come out.
+Modern society is developing in such a way that efficiency and safety are emphasized, as traffic environments are becoming more complex and features such as autonomous driving come out.
 These changes have further highlighted the importance of road signs.
-Road signs provide important information for both drivers and pedestrians, and play an essential role
-in complying with traffic rules and preventing accidents.
+Road signs provide important information for both drivers and pedestrians, and play an essential role in complying with traffic rules and preventing accidents.
-However, traditional traffic management methods often suffer from sign recognition problemsor limitations in passing information.
+However, traditional traffic management methods often suffer from sign recognition problems or limitations in passing information.
 ```
 ---
 ## General description of the current project